Contact

 MAJOR PROJECTS UNDERWAY

-• In one of the major projects, we are currently working on understanding the role of mitochondrial LonP1 in cardiac function and protection.
-Here, we focus on myocardial Ischemia-reperfusion (IR) injury, which is a significant challenge in treating myocardial infarction (MI), the leading cause of death worldwide.
-Mitochondrial reactive oxygen species (mtROS) generated by electron transport chain (ETC) Complex-I are the principal mediators of IR injury.
-Excess mtROS generated during early IR triggers vicious cycles of free radical production promoting cardiomyocyte death.
-Therefore, understanding the early molecular events of reperfusion will provide new targets for developing novel interventions for limiting cardiac injury.
-Our published findings show that LonP1- a major mitochondrial stress response protease mitigates oxidative stress-induced damage during early IR; therefore, we believe that LonP1 could be a promising target for attenuating reperfusion injury.
-Our long-term goal is to leverage the mitochondrial protein quality control (MPQC) mechanisms of LonP1 as a pivotal point in developing therapeutic strategies such as delivering LonP1 to the heart and/or activating LonP1 by small molecules for mitigating IR injury and post-MI- heart failure.
+- In one of our major research projects, we are investigating the role of mitochondrial LonP1 in cardiac function and protection.
+Specifically, we are focused on myocardial ischemia-reperfusion (IR) injury, a major clinical challenge in the treatment of myocardial infarction (MI)—the leading cause of death worldwide.
+Mitochondrial reactive oxygen species (mtROS), primarily generated by Complex I of the electron transport chain (ETC), are key mediators of IR injury.
+Excess mtROS produced during the early reperfusion phase initiates a vicious cycle of free radical generation that promotes cardiomyocyte death.
+Understanding the early molecular events during reperfusion is therefore critical for identifying novel therapeutic targets to limit cardiac injury.
+Our published studies have demonstrated that LonP1, a major mitochondrial stress response protease, plays a protective role by mitigating oxidative stress-induced damage during early IR.
+Based on this, we propose that LonP1 represents a promising therapeutic target for attenuating reperfusion injury.
+Our long-term goal is to leverage mitochondrial protein quality control (MPQC) pathways regulated by LonP1 to develop therapeutic strategies—such as targeted delivery of LonP1 to the heart or activating LonP1 using small molecules—to prevent IR injury and post-MI heart failure.
+To gain deeper mechanistic insights, we are also using cardiomyocyte-specific LonP1 conditional knockout mouse models to determine whether LonP1 is essential for maintaining cardiac function under basal and stress conditions.
+To address the human clinical relevance, we complement our in vivo studies using human induced pluripotent stem cell (hiPSC)-derived cardiomyocytes, enabling us to assess the impact of LonP1 manipulation in a translationally relevant human cell model.

 Grants and Research